-Tylenol or Extra-Strength Tylenol (Acetominophen) are safe.
+We recommend using comfort measures such as decreased screen time, cool dark room, cool cloth to head.
+Rest, neck or scalp massages are also helpful.
 Do not take products containing Ibuprofen, such as Advil, products containing Naproxen, such as Aleve, or products containing aspirin, such as Goody Powders.

 This is the most common problem in pregnancy.
 Try eating more fruit and vegetables and drink more water.
 You may take Colace (stool softener) and Milk of Magnesia, Fibercon, Metamucil, or Citrucel (laxative).

 Cough, Cold, Allergy and Congestions

 You can take Benadryl, Dimetapp, Actifed, Sudafed, Robitussin or Claritin.
 Antihistamines like Benadryl or Claritin will help with sneezing, runny nose or allergy symptoms.
 Decongestants like Sudafed will help with congestion.
 Robitussin will help with breaking up congestion in your sinuses or lungs.
 If any of these symptoms are associated with fevers, take Tylenol.
 If your fever lasts more than 2-3 days, please call the office during regular office hours.
 Increase your fluid intake to help with breaking up congestion.
 If you are an asthmatic and have inhalers, you can use them as prescribed.
 Do not use Afrin nasal spray.

 Increase clear liquids and avoid milk and dairy products.
 Eat plain, bland food as tolerated.
 You may take Kaopectate or Imodium AD.

 Tylenol or Extra-Strength Tylenol.
 If you cannot get your fever down with Tylenol to below 101 degrees, or if your fever is associated with one-sided back pain and vomiting, please call us.